Dynamics-Based Intrinsic Signal Model for High-Dimensional, Small-Sample Data: Results and Discussion

-Figure \ref{fig:boxplot} shows the typical $v_{\ell j}$ associated with the class labels (Table \ref{table:label}).
-This is the ``signal'' defined in this study since it is coincident with the class labels, and is obtained in a fully data-driven manner (see Appendix \ref{sec:res} for more detailed procedures to obtain this plot)
+Figure~\ref{fig:boxplot_genome} shows the typical $v_{\ell j}$ associated with the smallest P-value (0.0027); the $j$ component of $v_{\ell j}$ corresponds to the class labels (Table~\ref{table:label_genome}).
+Specifically, we plot the results for which $\ell=4$ was chosen according to the procedure in Sec.~\ref{select_v_gene}.
+This is the ``signal'' defined in this study since it is coincident with the class labels, and is obtained in a fully data-driven manner (see Sec.~\ref{select_v_gene} for the more detailed description of the used procedure to obtain this plot).

-This is only the fifteenth SVV; thus, it is associated with a very small amount of contribution. $P$-values are attributed to the $i$th features obtained using eq. (\ref{eq:Pi}) with the optimized $\sigma_\ell$ so that the corresponding $u_{\ell i}$ obeys the Gaussian distribution as much as possible (see Appendix \ref{sec:ap1} for the optimization of $\sigma_\ell$).
+This is only the singular value vector (SVV) with $\ell = 4$; thus, it is associated with a very small amount of contribution.

-Figure \ref{fig:histb} shows the histogram of $1-P_i$.
-As expected, the histogram is almost flat excluding the sharp peak at $1-P_i \simeq 1$ (i.e., $P_i \simeq 0$).
-On the other hand, the peak at $P_i \simeq 1$ corresponds to sites without methylation at all regardless of the class labels; thus, there are no reasons for features to be coincident with class labels and can be ignored.
+$P$-values are attributed to the $i$th features obtained using Eq.~(\ref{eq:Pi}) with the optimized $\sigma_\ell$ so that the corresponding $u_{\ell i}$ obeys the Gaussian distribution as much as possible (see Appendix \ref{sec:ap1} for the optimization of $\sigma_\ell$).